kaveena/caffe-pruning/README.md

 - Pruning (Sparsification), both pointwise and channel pruning
 - General quality-of-life fixes and performance improvements

+## Building Caffe for local modification

+The `build.sh` script builds Caffe with a simple CPU-only configuration for testing out modifications to the source.
+For more build options, including GPU support, see the end of this README.

+When you have run `build.sh`, you need to `source env.sh` when you open a new shell, so that Caffe components are on your `PATH` and `PYTHONPATH`.
+If in doubt, `echo $PATH` and `echo $PYTHONPATH`.

 ## Saliency Computation

 When pruning, it is important to know the relative importance, or